 - Bank account information and any information on other investments you might have

 - Information on your assets: vehicles, investments, other property that you might own

 - Information on all of you liabilities: credit card balances, lines of credit, car loans, student loans

-Once you have provided the necessary information and documentation needed the bank will decide the amount you qualify for and you will then receive a letter of pre-approval.
-Remember that while the letter is a promise to you from the bank it is not always a guarantee.
-It is now up to the bank to decide whether or not you are an appropriate candidate for a loan.
+Remember that while the pre-approval letter is a promise to you from the bank it is not always a guarantee.
+It is up to the bank to decide whether or not you are an appropriate candidate for a mortgage.
 The ball is in their court so to speak but there are a couple of things you can do in the meantime.
-Make sure that you do not acquire any new debt as this will threaten the possibility of you getting a loan.
-Also if you happen to lose your job the bank will have to restart the pre-approval process because you financial situation has changed.
+For one, make sure that you do not acquire any new debt as this will threaten the possibility of you getting a mortgage.
+Also if you happen to lose your job the bank may reject or restart the pre-approval because your financial situation has changed.